hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter4.md

 “He was going to ask Wonyoung, but Songhoon got there first,” said Yeji.

-“Yeji\!”
+“Yeji!”
 Hyunjin protested, reddening at the cheeks as he elbowed his sister.

 “Oh, I won’t tell a soul,” Irena said.
 “But hold on, I thought Wonyoung rejected Songhoon’s invitation.”